suhanichoudharry/AntidoteAI/README.md

 ## Features Code Approach

 ## PE-SCANNER
 The core component of this feature centers around machine learning, where I implemented TPOT, a Python Automated Machine Learning tool designed to optimize machine learning pipelines through genetic programming.
 TPOT efficiently automates the laborious aspects of machine learning by intelligently exploring a multitude of potential pipelines to identify the most optimal one for the given dataset.
-In this instance, TPOT identified the best pipeline, and the chosen classifier is XGB.
+In this instance, TPOT identified the best pipeline, and the **chosen classifier is XGB**.

 The dataset utilized in this analysis comprises 70.1% malware instances and 29.9% benign files.
 For data partitioning, I segregated the data into 70% training data and 30% testing data.
 Subsequently, I identified crucial features essential for classification using the extratrees.feature_importances_ function.
 Following this step, I preserved the XGB classifier and stored the pertinent features to retain essential information for future applications.